 Mario Balotelli fired Italy into the final of the Euros on this day 2012pic.twitter.com/HuM0GqRhdP— Vintage Football Shirts (@VFshirts) June 28, 2021

 A celebration for the ages, if you could captivate everything the Italian stood for in one moment - it was that.
-But don't forget his part to play in arguably the greatest goal of the Premier League era, scored by Sergio Aguero of course.
+But don't forget the part he played in arguably the most dramatic goal of the Premier League era, scored by Sergio Aguero of course.

 A divisive player and personality, it's hard to describe his stay as any other word than chaos.

 On deadline day in 2008, Robinho was signed within hours of the Abu Dhabi Investment Group taking over the club.

 And with the flair of a typical Brazilian talent, the ex-Real Madrid star arrived with lofty expectations and created immense intrigue among the City faithful.

 Fourteen goals in his first Premier League season made for an encouraging start, but injuries ruled him out for large parts of the following season and led to his disappointing departure.

 5. Kelechi Iheanacho - £24m (Leicester City, 2017)

 In what appears a theme under Sheikh Mansour's reign, Iheanacho was an academy graduate sold in favour of a more exciting name, and in this case it's fair to say prematurely.